OffchainLabs/arbitrum-classic/docs/Inside_Arbitrum/Rollup_Protocol.md

 Alice is defending the claim that starting with the state in the predecessor block, the state of the Virtual Machine can advance to the state specified in block A. Essentially she is claiming that the Virtual Machine can execute N instructions, and that that execution will consume M inbox messages and transform the hash of outputs from H’ to H.

-Alice’s first move requires her to dissect her make claims about intermediate states between the beginning (0 instructions executed) and the end (N instructions executed).
+Alice’s first move requires her to dissect her claims about intermediate states between the beginning (0 instructions executed) and the end (N instructions executed).
 So we require Alice to divide her claim in half, and post the state at the half-way point, after N/2 instructions have been executed.

 Now Alice has effectively bisected her N-step assertion into two (N/2)-step assertions.
 Bob has to point to one of those two half-size assertions and claim it is wrong.